 Jock Macdonald: Evolving Form provides a fresh look at Macdonald's artistic practice and exhibits many previously unknown works for the first time.
 Tracing the unique and dramatic transformations the artist underwent throughout his artistic development, the exhibition begins with Macdonald's early painting career in Vancouver, surveys his move toward abstraction in the thirties and his extraordinary automatics of the forties, then concludes with the later abstractions he produced as part of the Toronto-based collective of abstract artists, Painters Eleven.

 This project is accompanied by a major book co-published by the three art galleries and Black Dog Publishing, featuring texts by each curator, an essay by scholar Dr. Anna Hudson, excerpts from Macdonald's correspondence and a diary the artist kept while living in Nootka Sound from 1935 to 1936.

 Organized by the Vancouver Art Gallery and Art Gallery of Greater Victoria, The Robert McLaughlin Gallery, and is curated by Ian M. Thom, Michelle Jacques and Linda Jansma.

-Visionary Partner for Publications:
+Visionary Partner for Scholarship and Publications: